 Use Case

-You just published a 20-minute YouTube video that took eight hours to shoot and edit.
-Now your audience expects a blog post, an Instagram caption, three Twitter threads, a newsletter section, and show notes for your podcast feed.
-Starting each of those from a blank page means another full day of writing work for content you already created once.
-VidNotes transcribes your videos and extracts the best moments automatically, giving you a text-based version of every piece of content you produce.
-Pull quotes for social media, extract hooks for short-form clips, generate summaries for show notes, and export the full transcript as a Markdown draft for blog posts.
-One 20-minute video becomes a week of content across every platform, and the transcript is ready in under two minutes.
+You just shipped a 20-minute YouTube video that took eight hours to shoot and edit.
+Now your audience wants a blog post, an Instagram caption, three Twitter threads, a newsletter section, and show notes for your podcast feed.
+Starting each one from a blank page is another full day of writing for content you already made once.
+VidNotes transcribes your videos and pulls out the best moments automatically, giving you a text version of everything you produce.
+Lift quotes for social, grab hooks for short-form clips, generate summaries for show notes, and export the full transcript as a Markdown draft for blog posts.
+One 20-minute video turns into a week of content across every platform, and the transcript is ready in under two minutes.

 Manually writing captions and subtitles is tedious and time-consuming

-VidNotes generates accurate timestamped transcripts that serve as the foundation for captions and subtitles.
-Export as TXT and import into your subtitle editor, or use the transcript directly as an SRT reference.
-A 15-minute video gets fully captioned in under 90 seconds instead of the 45-60 minutes it takes to type subtitles manually.
+VidNotes generates accurate timestamped transcripts that serve as the base for captions and subtitles.
+Export as TXT and pull it into your subtitle editor, or use the transcript directly as an SRT reference.
+A 15-minute video gets fully captioned in under 90 seconds, versus the 45-60 minutes it takes to type subtitles by hand.

 Finding the best hooks and quotes in a long video means rewatching the entire thing